 Tyson Street Park includes Tyson Beach.
 You’ll know you’ve arrived when you see Lifeguard Tower 5 on the beach.
 You can access the park via The Strand, which runs between the grassy park and the sandy beach.
 Another access point is at the top of the hill at Pacific Street.

-There is a colorful multi-level stairway leading from the metered parking above to the park.
-You’ll find picnic tables with benches, a public telephone, restroom and shower facilities, an expansive grassy area for lounging, a children’s playground, and of course beach access across The Strand.
+A colorful multi-level stairway leads from the metered parking above to the park.
+You’ll find picnic tables with benches, a public telephone, restroom and shower facilities, an expansive grassy area for lounging, a children’s playground, and beach access across The Strand.
 The beach between the flags is marked for swimming only, no surfing.

-5. Channel Your Inner Hodad at The California Surf Museum
+5. Channel Your Inner Surfer at the California Surf Museum

 6. Experience Regional Art at Oceanside Museum of Art